Have you ever been so hurt that you thought you didn’t know how you would heal from betrayal?

 When you are ready, and only after you’ve taken the journey of the first 4 steps outlined above, make time to forgive.

 Forgive yourself for not knowing any better.
 Forgive yourself for making whatever mistakes, for not seeing the problem, or even for being the type of person who would allow this to happen to them.

 You are a human being and therefore not perfect.
 If you knew all of the answers then there would be no point in living this life.

 Forgive the person who betrayed you.
 That person was doing the best they could with the resources they had.
-Maybe they had a painful childhood or a wound that caused them to lash out at others.
-Maybe they just believe they are no good and act from a feeling of self-hatred.
+Maybe they had a crappy childhood, or a wound that caused them to lash out at others.
+Maybe they just believe they are no good and act from a feeling of self-hatred and self-sabotage.

 What we know to be true is hurt people lash out and hurt people.
 The fact that this person hurt you means they were hurt too – not by you, but they carry a wound that caused them to behave as they did.

 Whatever their story, now is the time to find compassion for the hurt person who chose to hurt you.

 Ultimately forgiveness is for you.
 Practicing forgiveness will free you from the energetic dance you’ve been doing with this person.
 It doesn’t mean that you forget what happened and allow a toxic person back into your life.